Dysarthria research: COS-Speech

 May/June 2022

-Ethical approval was obtained from the University of Queensland, Australia.
+Ethical approval for COS-Speech was obtained from the University of Queensland, Australia.

-We invited people with first-hand experience of dysarthria after stroke, researchers and speech and language therapists/pathologists to take part in the study.
+COS -Speech: We invited people with first-hand experience of dysarthria after stroke, researchers and speech and language therapists/pathologists to take part in the COS-Speech study.

 September 2022

-We will analyse the data and set up the questions for round 2 of the survey.
+COS -Speech: We analysed the data and set up the questions for round 2 of the COS-Speech survey.

-We will invite participants to complete the second round of the survey.
+COS -Speech: We invited the participants to complete the second round of the COS-Speech survey.

-We will conduct two consensus meetings to decide on the Core Outcome Set and how these outcomes should be measured.
+COS -Speech: We held two consensus meetings and decided on the Core Outcome Set for COS-Speech.

-We will write a report and produce a video summarising the findings from the study to share with participants and with other stroke survivors, clinicians and researchers.
+COS-Speech: We started writing reports and papers will produce a video summarising the findings from the COS-Speech study to share with participants and with other stroke survivors, clinicians and researchers.

 We will also share this information through presentations at conferences and meetings.